George Armour: Early life

 Later Armour became a sub-contractor with George Steel.
 Steel was born in Forfarshire, Scotland in 1797 and arrived in Chicago in 1837.
 Steel had come to the US on contract for building a section of the Illinois & Michigan Canal but the work had stopped in the aftermath of the Panic of 1837.

 Steel and Armour built a section of the Illinois and Michigan Canal sometime between 1836 and 1848.

 They also built a portion of the CBQ.
 The railroad was constructed starting in March 1848 and was completed in 1853.

 Armour was a contractor for 16 miles (out of 181 miles) of road grading for the ROCK which started construction in 1851 and was completed by 1854.
-Armour most likely also worked on the Galena and Chicago Union Railroad – the first railroad built west of Chicago and a highly profitable venture that established William B. Ogden and George Smith as major figures in Chicago history.
+Armour most likely also worked on the Galena and Chicago Union Railroad – the first railroad built west of Chicago, which established William B. Ogden and George Smith as major figures in Chicago history.
 Smith operated a "wildcat bank" that issued scrip which was used to pay workers – including Armour's employees.

 In the early 1850s, Armour resettled in Chicago.
 His brother John Armour remained in Ottawa where he became a successful businessman.
 Of John Armour's many investments, one that remains is Armour's Warehouse built in 1861.
 (Note: Also known as the Seneca Grain Elevator or the Hogan's North Elevator, the structure is a historic grain elevator located in the village of Seneca, Illinois, United States.
 The elevator and two surrounding outbuildings were listed on the U.S. National Register of Historic Places in 1997.)
-In contrast, George Armour – in the following thirty years – went from being a foreman to being one of the richest and most influential businessmen in America.
-(Note: How Armour achieved his rags to riches life is hard to know.
-He appears to have arrived in America with a tradesman's education, limited access to capital and few social connections of any significance.
-It appears that Armour just happened to be the right person in the right place at the right time on a good number of occasions.)
+Records of how George Armour's career developed over the following decades are incomplete.
+(Note: Armour appears to have arrived in America with a tradesman's education, limited access to capital and few social connections of any significance.
+Surviving records do not fully explain how he came to be involved in a series of major Chicago business ventures over the following decades.)